buildingSMART/BCF-XML/Documentation/README.md

 The markup file contains textual information about the topic.

 ### Header
 Header node contains information about the IFC files relevant to this topic.

-Header has also a list of File nodes.
+The "files" should be used to match which models to be opened when displaying the topic viewpoints.

+As IFC-files don't have an unique id, this matching might not be fully automated.
+Therefore the software importing the BCF file should give the user a possibility to match these files, with the internal models.

 Each File node has the following attributes:

  Attribute | Optional | Description |
 :-----------|:------------|:------------